ExtendRealityLtd/VRTK/Assets/VRTK/Documentation/API.md

 The GetControllerOrigin method returns the origin of the given controller.

-#### GenerateControllerPointerOrigin/1

-  > `public override Transform GenerateControllerPointerOrigin(GameObject parent)`

- * Parameters
-   * _none_
- * Returns
-   * `Transform` - A generated Transform that contains the custom pointer origin.

-The GenerateControllerPointerOrigin method can create a custom pointer origin Transform to represent the pointer position and forward.

 #### GetControllerLeftHand/1

   > `public override GameObject GetControllerLeftHand(bool actual = false)`